Decision-Making: Policies and Ethics in Health Care and Public Health

 Always look at the big picture

-Health policy-making is not easy.
+Health policy-making is not easy and must always be linked to an impact assessment.
 It must consider a remarkably broad range of possible costs and benefits; focusing on one aspect of a problem may lead to unexpected harmful consequences, as seen in the story of the Cairo pig farmers.

 Garbage, pigs and swine flu10, 11